enphnt/blog-old/src/pages/seo-gatsby/index.md

 ### Verifying my blog meets prerequisites
-Unfortunately, this blob is yet to be indexed.
+Unfortunately, this blog is yet to be indexed.
 Instead of waiting i'll use the google search console to verify the site.

 To use search console, I've got to add a meta tag to the site for verification purposes.

+After deploying the blog which now contains the verification tag, I was successfully able to to verify ownership.
+Now, google will spend some time crawling the site here at /blog and indexing all the things.

+I'll check the results when I look at this again in the next few days.

 ...
 ### Adding siteMetadata